New Zealand Diploma in Web Development and Design

 What can I expect out of this qualification?

-Businesses, organisations and communities will benefit from having IT Professionals who can design and develop websites in all sectors of the economy and society.
+Businesses, organisations and communities will benefit from having IT Professionals who can design and develop websites and demonstrate an ability to work in Agile development environments, in all sectors of the economy and society.

 Key Information for Students